-Foundation cracks can be worrisome for homeowners and property managers.
-Cracks in ceilings and walls can trigger thoughts of costly repairs and structural damage, but that’s not always the case.
+Foundation cracks can be problematic for homeowners and property managers.
+Structural cracks in walls and ceilings can trigger thoughts of costly repairs and irreparable damage, but that’s not always the case.
 Before jumping to conclusions, you show at least learn the difference between structural and non-structural cracks in your foundation and surrounding structure.

 Non-Structural vs. Structural Cracks in Your Foundation

 Foundation stress cracks are not the only type of cracks in concrete slab foundations.
-In some instances, you might be seeing seasonal cracks that are due to moisture and normal settling.
+In some instances, you might see seasonal cracks due to moisture and normal settling.

-We are not structural engineers, but our foundation repair company in Houston has completed over a thousand successful projects to date.
+We are not structural engineers, but our foundation repair company in Houston has completed over a thousand successful projects.
 We understand the different signs of structural and non-structural cracks in concrete.

 Non-structural cracks in concrete aren’t a threat to the structural integrity of your structure, though they may appear in your foundation.
-Causes can include poorly constituted concrete at the time of mixing (too much water in cement mixture), an uneven sub-grade when your foundation was laid, or suboptimal concrete curing.
+Causes can include poorly constituted concrete when mixing (too much water in cement mixture), an uneven sub-grade when your foundation was laid, or suboptimal concrete curing.

-Seasonal conditions bring with them moisture fluctuations that can cause non-structural cracks in your foundation.
-Thin hairline cracks (typically less than 3mm wide) can also appear from normal foundation settling or tree and plant roots that cause minimal damage.
+Seasonal conditions bring moisture fluctuations that can cause non-structural cracks in your foundation.
+Thin hairline cracks (less than 3mm wide) can also appear from normal foundation settling or tree and plant roots that cause minimal damage.
 Learn more about the impact of weather on your foundation.

 Continually monitor these cosmetic foundation cracks for any growth.
 In many cases, you can fill these with a foundation crack repair kit to improve their aesthetic.